fellipecaetano/ReduxInBH/README.md

 ## About the project

 The bootstrap project is simply a table view displaying a list of an user's GitHub repositories.
-The whole of the code is in the `master` branch.
+The base project is in the `master` branch and the reference implementation is in the `0.1.0` tag.

 ## Requirements